 6D: Immunoblot detection of nuclear NICD1 protein levels in SU-DHL4 cells (left) and MEC1 cells (right) after 48h treatment with ibrutinib (IBR; 1 µM) or idelalisib (IDE; 5 µM) relative to samples treated with vehicle control (Ctrl).
 Shown are representative results for one of four experiments on SU-DHL4 cells and one of two experiments on MEC1 cells.

-Mean with range is plotted. *<0.05, **<0.01, ***<0.001, ns = not significant
+Mean with range is plotted. *<0.05, **<0.01, ***<0.001, ns = not significant; as calculated by unpaired non-parametric t-tests.

 Figure 7: Rituximab induces NOTCH1 signaling more strongly than obinutuzumab.